 Of course, markets devoid of competitors are rare: if a product is worth making, its competitive landscape won’t stay empty for long.
 If it does, the market for the product probably doesn’t exist.

 So having competitors is not such a bad thing, especially if you keep track of their strategies and know how to beat them.
-To do that, you probably won’t need all the tools above; instead, choose the ones that will help you accomplish the goals of your business.
+To do that, you probably won’t need all the competitive analysis tools above; instead, choose the ones that will help you accomplish the goals of your business.